shipshapecode/website-nuxt/content/blog/posts/2022-06-23-welcome-to-shepherd-10.md

 ## The latest release 🎉
-![Screenshot of the shepherd.js homepage showing the features of the library.](/img/blog/shepherd6-site4.png) Following the version 9 release in January 2022, Ship Shape's next major release is here with [Shepherd version 10](https://github.com/shipshapecode/shepherd).
-This new release delivers more flexible tour options and even speedier run time for highly dynamic content.
+![Screenshot of the shepherd.js homepage showing the features of the library.](/img/blog/shepherd6-site4.png)

+Following the Shepherd version 9 release in January 2022, Ship Shape's next major release is here with [Shepherd version 10](https://github.com/shipshapecode/shepherd).
+This new release delivers more flexible tour options and an even speedier run time for highly dynamic content.

 ## Where can I attach my Shepherd Step?
 In previous iterations of Shepherd we can define where the `Step` is placed on the DOM with the `attachTo`  object passed as an argument of the options parameter either when setting up a new `Tour` or new `Step` like so: